oneTRANSPORT/android-one-transport-sdk/extras/documentation/index.md

 ## [Retriever API](retrievers.html)
-For the latest road traffic data we provide a simple, no-frills retriever API that returns oneTransport resources as arrays of objects, either synchronously or in the background.
+For the latest road traffic data we provide a simple, no-frills retriever API that returns oneTRANSPORT resources as arrays of objects, either synchronously or in the background.

 ## [Local caching API](local_cache.html)
-To provide a better user experience, we also have a caching API that uses a SQLite database, content provider and sync adapter to store and update oneTransport resources locally.
+To provide a better user experience, we also have a caching API that uses a SQLite database, content provider and sync adapter to store and update oneTRANSPORT resources locally.
 This is what you will use to access historical data sets, but can also be used to build up a store of the latest road traffic resources.